-When we looked at the gifts of sadness, I wrote about what I call the fundamental correlation error that I see with many emotions — which is that people blame emotions for making them feel bad, rather than understanding that all emotions arise in response to very specific situations.
+When we looked at the gifts of sadness, I wrote about what I call the emotional attribution mistake that I see with many emotions — which is that people blame emotions for making them feel bad, rather than understanding that all emotions arise in response to very specific situations.

 And sadness is different from grief, which arises when a death occurs, or when you experience an irretrievable loss.
 Grief doesn’t create those deaths or losses — it arises to help you mourn them.

 All emotions exist to help you, each in its own way.
 Depression is no different.

 SITUATIONAL DEPRESSION: Ingenious Stagnation

 GIFTS: Inward Focus ~ Stillness ~ Purposeful Inactivity ~ Reality Check ~ The Ingenious Stop Sign of the Soul

 WHAT YOUR DEPRESSION DOES: Situational depression arises when some aspect of your life is already unworkable or dysfunctional; depression stops you for a vital reason.

 WHAT NEEDS TO BE DONE: Stop, listen, and discover why your energy has been impeded; there are always serious situations that need your attention.

 THE INTERNAL QUESTIONS: Where has my energy gone?
 Why was it sent away?

 Important note: I’m referring to situational depression as a low mood that tracks to something you can affect with changes to your lifestyle or behavior, but there are many other forms of depression – many of which require therapeutic and/or medical intervention.